Jasonvdb/npm-bittrex-api/README.md

 Credit:

-This package is modeled after the API from nothingisdead/npm-cryptsy-api, converted for use with Bittrex.
+This package is modeled after the API from nothingisdead/npm-cryptsy-api, converted for use with Bittrex found here: https://github.com/nothingisdead/npm-cryptsy-api.git

 This package was first modeled after the mtgox-apiv2 npm package located here: https://github.com/ameen3/node-mtgox-apiv2.